Eliphaz: Third Discourse

 23:5 I would know the words which he would answer me, and understand what he would say unto me.

-Job declares that God would strengthen him to understand.
+Job declares that God would strengthen him to understand and would judge him righteously so that he will be delivered from the wicked.

 23:6 Will he plead against me with his great power?
 No; but he would put strength in me.